-The independent organisation was started by three friends, Adrian, Heleana and Dan, who love riding bikes, working on bikes and chatting about bikes while drinking coffee.
+The independent organisation was started by three friends who love riding bikes, working on bikes and chatting about bikes while also drinking coffee.
 They decided that Sydney needed an open, friendly, affordable space where this could happen more often.
-So, in 2013 they turned to Pozible, got crowdfunding and soon discovered that 160 other people felt the same way.
+So, in 2013 they turned to Pozible and ran crowdfunding campaign, and soon discovering that 160 other people felt the same way.
 The 90-day campaign raised a cool $40,000.

 This gave them enough cash to launch a pop-up.
 In 2014, they hung out in a "barely legal" space in Camperdown, building an elite Hill Fighter, cooking up ramen and gathering friends.

 Needless to say, the finding of a solid, full-time home has come as a major relief.
 You'll find Rising Sun's new workshop at 1C Whateley Street.
 It used to house a century-old hardware store, so there's oodles of space.